 - Water to cover corned beef

-- ***Mustard and 1/4 cup brown sugar for the last 20-30 minutes to brown the meat shown below.
+- ***Mustard and 1/2 cup brown sugar for the last 20-30 minutes to brown and crisp the top of the meat.

 PRESSURE Cooker Recipe: